soyjubilado/AdventOfCode/2022/README.md

 For part 2, partially based on a spoiler I read, I ran it twice: the first time with the full set of targets for 26 seconds; then again with the list of leftover targets, also for 26 seconds.
-This yielded the correct answer for my data set, but I am skeptical that it would work for all datasets.
+This yielded the correct answer for my data set, but I am certain that it wouldn't work for all datasets.

 ### Day 17